Smiley Face Killers (film): Marketing

 On October 8, 2020, the official poster and trailer for the film were unveiled by Lionsgate.
-Ronen Rubinstein expressed his frustration towards the studio's approach to the marketing and apparent lack of support for the film.
+Ronen Rubinstein expressed his frustration with the studio's approach to the marketing and apparent lack of support for the film.
 Following a month-long dispute with the studio, Trenton Ryder confirmed on Twitter the film's social marketing assets were back in his control after being removed ahead of the film's release.